The Abduction of Europa (Rembrandt): Titian's influence

 Rembrandt was not the first artist to represent the abduction of Europa by Zeus.
 The Italian artist, Titian, created a similar work nearly seventy years before.
 Many art historians agree that Titian was a huge influence on Rembrandt, including Westermann who connects the two artists in their comparison works of Danaë.
 Rembrandt is often called the "Titian of the north", and many of his portrait pieces show the influence of the Titian style and technique.
 Though Rembrandt never traveled to Italy, Venetian paintings that traveling to Amsterdam increased as it grew as an art center.
 Amy Golahny, in a dissertation, justifies this thought.
 She writes, "When the Secretary to the Staudthouder asked the two young painters [Rembrandt and Jan Lievens] why they did not undertake the journey to Italy to study the great monuments there, and especially the works of Raphael and Michelangelo, they replied that there was an abundance of Italian art already to be viewed in Holland."
 The presence of Italian art must have been strong, for Rembrandt kept a portrait of Titians' Money-changers in his studio.
 A sure connection and influence, then, would be Titian's representation of the same Ovidian story.

 While the influences of Titian's Europa (1560–62) are recognizable, Rembrandt's work is unique.
 Both pieces reflects the heightened drama of the piece, but Titian's work is more violent in nature.
 Philip II of Spain commissioned the piece, and Titian uses the psychological depiction of Europa's horror and nudity to reflect the sexual violence of the moment.
 Rembrandt's work is less serious a depiction of the violence, but still keeps the climactic moment alive.
 Titian keeps the figures in ancient dress, himations and chitons, keeping strong the mythological nature of the work.
 Rembrandt places his figures in contemporary Dutch dress, making the story more relatable to his viewer.
 Rembrandt's work is set in a realistic setting, removing the cherubs from the work, instead placing the story in a highly familiar nature setting for his Dutch audience, Specx.
 Rembrandt makes these changes not only to set himself apart from Titian, but also to gear the work specifically in mind to the commissioner of the work.

 Lasting tradition

 Rembrandt's The Abduction of Europa displays much about the artistic influences of his time.
-His work in mindful of the patron, painted in the popular High Baroque style, and incorporates the influences of earlier artists like Titian.
-This piece is only one of the mythological subject he completed, but Rembrandt's others display many of the same influences as this.
+His work is mindful of the patron, painted in the popular High Baroque style, and incorporates the influences of earlier artists like Titian.
+This piece is only one of the mythological subject he completed, but Rembrandt's other works display many of the same influences as this one.